 A jumbo loan is a mortgage that goes above what the Federal Housing Finance Agency has set for conforming loan limits.
 A conforming loan limit is the max dollar amount that Freddie Mac and Fannie Mae will guarantee, and these limits are set on a yearly basis to account for changes in the market.
-For example, current conforming loan limits range from $647,200 to $1 million.
+For example, the 2023 conforming loan limits range from $715,000 to $1,073,000.

 These loan limits will vary depending on the location and cost of housing in that given area.
 That's where jumbo loans come in.
 These loans make it possible for individuals to purchase a home in an extremely expensive housing market.
 Jumbo loans are also used by those looking to make luxury or high-end home purchases exceeding the conforming loan limits set for that area.

 As a result, this means you can afford a more expensive home!
 However, with home values increasing, you may find yourself in need of a larger loan amount.
 That's where a jumbo mortgage comes in.
 If your required loan amount is even $1 over your area's Federal Housing Finance Agency (FHFA) conforming loan limit, a jumbo loan (or non-conforming loan) is needed.

 A jumbo loan may be for you if you have:

 Two years of steady employment (preferably with the same employer)

 A minimum credit score of 680 or higher

 Monthly debt that does not exceed 40% of your monthly income

 Substantial assets and cash reserves

 As a general rule, conforming loans are sold to Freddie Mac and Fannie Mae and must meet the required loan limits.
 Anything outside those limits will require a jumbo loan through a private lender.
 Jumbo loans are an excellent option for those who don't have enough saved to put down a sizeable down payment or need a loan that does not meet conforming loan requirements.